buehler/dotnet-operator-sdk/CONTRIBUTING.md

 ## Local Development

-To setup a local development environment, you'll need to perform the follwing steps:
+To set up a local development environment, you'll need to perform the following steps:

 - Check out the repository (or your fork)
 - If you want to run the Operator locally, you'll need some Kubernetes instance.